 3. Change Network Profile from Public to Private.

 Fix-7 Change your WiFi channel

-Some WiFi channels overlaps and as a result your WiFi signal may be weaken.
-This phenomenon is quite general in case you are living in a flat/apartment where multiple WiFi router are used.
-To find out if your WiFi router is using a very busy channel then follow this steps-
+Some WiFi channels overlap and as a result, your WiFi signal may be weakened.
+This phenomenon is quite general in case you are living in a flat/apartment where multiple WiFi routers are used.
+To find out if your WiFi router is using a very busy channel then follow these steps-

 2. Now, go to the location where you have extracted the tool.
 Double click on the “WiFiInfoView” to run it.